Miss Virginia's Outstanding Teen

-The Miss Virginia's Outstanding Teen competition is the pageant that selects the representative for the Commonwealth of Virginia in the Miss America's Outstanding Teen pageant.
-The pageant is held each June at Bergland Center in Roanoke, Virginia during the same week as the Miss Virginia pageant.
+The Miss Virginia's Teen competition, part of the Miss Virginia Opportunity, is the pageant that selects the representative for the Commonwealth of Virginia in the Miss America's Teen pageant.

+To compete in the Miss Virginia's Teen pageant, a contestant must first win one of many local competitions.
+Contestants may compete at the local and state level more than once, but having won a state title may only compete in the national Miss America's Teen competition one time.
+The state pageant is held in Roanoke, Virginia at the Roanoke Civic Center in lateJune.

-Ayana Johnson of Suffolk was crowned Miss Virginia's Outstanding Teen on June 25, 2022 at Bergland Center in Roanoke, Virginia.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 8-12, 2022 where she was a Teens in Action finalist.
+Aryana Guest of Yorktown was crowned Miss Virginia's Teen on June 28, 2025, at Berglund Center in Roanoke, Virginia.
+She will compete for the title of Miss America's Teen 2026 in Orlando, Florida September 2-6 2025.

 Results summary

 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.